-Project management careers offer you one of the fastest growing professions because people who have the ability to deliver business results on time and within budget are needed in every industry.
-Project managers are in demand all over the world and in both public and private sectors.
-Salaries are high with the average income of a certified project manager (PMP) topping $114,000 US.
-I’ll summarize the steps in a project management career from getting into the profession, to learning the basics, to your first certification.
+Project Managers who have the ability to deliver business results on time and within budget are needed in every organization.
+Project managers are in demand in both public and private sectors.
+Salaries are high with the average income of a certified project manager (PMP®) averaging $114,000 US.
+In this article will summarize the steps in a project management career: from first getting into the profession, to learning the basics, to your first certification and then up the ladder to multi-project and portfolio management.
 First let’s do a quick overview and then we’ll get into the details.

 Project Management Career Progression

-More than half of the project managers in the profession got into it because they were pushed into it.
+More than half of the project managers in the profession were pushed into it.
 Executives noticed they were good performers so when a hot project came up, the executives dumped it in their laps.
 Learning on the job and on-the-fly, these people got through that first project and then decided they liked the work.
-They learn the right way later on.
-Project Management Profession
+They learned the “right way” to manage a project later on.

-Other people take a project management careers route by consciously deciding they want to enter the profession.
-They prepare themselves for their first job as a project manager by learning the basics of project management.
-Then they get an entry-level project manager certification for credibility.
-These steps help them get their first chance to manage a small project.
+Other people consciously decided to enter the project management profession.
+They prepared themselves for their first job as a project manager by learning the basics of project management.
+Then they got an entry-level project manager certification for credibility.
+These steps helped them get their first chance to manage a small project.
 How To Get into Project Management

 No matter what route people take to start their project management career, they need to have training that teaches them the fundamentals of planning, scheduling, executing and tracking projects.
-Many people also get their first certification at this point because it’s a help in job hunting.
-That first certification is often the Certified Associate in Project Management (CAPM)® from the Project Management Institute (PMI)®.
+Many people also get their first certification at this point because it helps in job hunting.
+That first certification is often the Certified Associate in Project Management (CAPM®) from the Project Management Institute (PMI®).
 That certification requires no project management work experience.
 But it does require learning the processes, definitions and terms of the profession and passing a 3-hour exam.
 Pass the CAPM Exam

 Functional/Industry Project Management Certifications

-Another route early in a PM career is to earn a project management certification in a specialty area.
-This is a popular route for people already working in IT, Healthcare, Construction, Consulting or Business/Manufacturing.
+Another route early in a project management career is to earn a certification in a specialty area.
+This is a popular route if you are already working in IT, Healthcare, Construction, Consulting or Business/Manufacturing.
 The certifications are:

 Certified IT Project Manager